yushulx/dotnet-twain-wia-sane-scanner/examples/WinFormsDocScan/README.md

 ### 🖼️ Image Management
 - **Visual Gallery**: View all scanned/loaded images in a clean, organized gallery
 - **Select & Highlight**: Click any image to select it (highlighted with blue background)
+- **View Full Size**: View a large version of the selected image in a popup window
 - **Delete Images**: Remove individual selected images or clear all at once
 - **Reorder Images**: Drag and drop images to rearrange their order
 - **Auto-numbering**: Images are automatically numbered and updated after changes